All articles

 Public blockchains are a nightclub where anyone can walk in.
 Hyperledger Fabric is a members-only lounge with a guest list, a dress code, and a slightly intimidating clipboard.
 Every participant is known, which is great for enterprises and terrible for plot twists.

 This makes consensus less dramatic and more like a well-run committee meeting.
-No mining, no fireworks, just orderly agreement and excellent minutes.

 2. Chaincode is just stubborn business logic